PandukaBandara99/RAG-A-Z/README.md

 By the end of this course, you’ll be able to:

-✅ Understand the complete architecture and workflow of RAG systems ✅ Implement document ingestion, preprocessing, and embedding pipelines ✅ Build hybrid retrievers combining dense and sparse search methods ✅ Create and deploy AI agents and Agentic RAG systems using LangGraph
+✅ Understand the complete architecture and workflow of RAG systems <br>
+✅ Implement document ingestion, preprocessing, and embedding pipelines <br>
+✅ Build hybrid retrievers combining dense and sparse search methods <br>
+✅ Create and deploy AI agents and Agentic RAG systems using LangGraph <br>

-✅ Evaluate, debug, and improve chatbot and RAG performance
+✅ Evaluate, debug, and improve chatbot and RAG performance <br>

-✅ Work with multimodal, corrective, and adaptive RAG techniques
+✅ Work with multimodal, corrective, and adaptive RAG techniques <br>

-✅ Integrate vector databases like **ChromaDB**, **FAISS**, **DataStax Astra**, and **Pinecone**
+✅ Integrate vector databases like **ChromaDB**, **FAISS**, **DataStax Astra**, and **Pinecone** <br>
 ✅ Use **Neo4j** and **LangChain** to connect knowledge graphs with LLMs

 ---